sortable/ads/README.md

 ### Build (For contributors)

+NOTE: As the project is in its early stages, we are not accepting PRs at the moment.
+However, you are welcome to open issues or feature requests.

 To build, you must have NodeJS and NPM installed on your environment.

 First, run `npm install` to install all the required dependencies.